Constant Rate Scheduling: A General Framework for Optimizing Diffusion Noise Schedule via Distributional Change: Derivation of Discrepancy Measure Based on Data Prediction from KLUB

-We transform the KLUB into a form that can be applied to CRS.
-Because the KLUB is used to evaluate the discretization error when solving the reverse SDE, it is reasonable to regard the KLUB as the traceability measure of the diffusion process.
+To apply KLUB within the CRS framework, we reinterpret it as a discrepancy measure over adjacent steps in the diffusion process.
+Because the KLUB is introduced to evaluate the discretization error when solving the reverse SDE, it is reasonable to regard the KLUB as the traceability measure of the diffusion process.

-First, we approximate the integral in the KLUB using Simpson's rule as follows:
+We approximate the integral in the KLUB using Simpson's rule as follows: